 South Coast Educational Collaborative complies in full with the federal Pro-Children Act of 1994 [Section 1041 of the Goals 2000: Educate America Act, P.L.
-103-227, 20 USC 6081] which prohibits smoking inside facilities used for preschool, elementary, or secondary education or library services to children.
-Specifically, students, staff, and visitors may not smoke in any SCEC owned or leased building or school building or on SCEC property, either owned or leased.
-Smoking is also prohibited in any SCEC vehicle and during any school-sponsored community experiences or any school-related activities.
+103-227, 20 USC 6081], which prohibits smoking inside facilities used for preschool, elementary, or secondary education or library services to children.
+Specifically, students, staff, and visitors may not smoke in any SCEC owned or leased building or school building on SCEC property.
+Smoking is also prohibited in any SCEC vehicle and during any school-sponsored community experiences or school-related activities.